JosephSCH0157/Creator-s-Forge/CONTRIBUTOR_LICENSE_AGREEMENT.md

 # Contributor License Agreement (CLA)

-This Contributor License Agreement (“Agreement”) is between the contributor (“You”) and the project owner of Creator’s Forge (“Owner”).
+This Contributor License Agreement (“Agreement”) is between the contributor (“You”) and the project owner of Podcaster’s Forge (“Owner”).

 ## 1. Grant of Rights
 You grant the Owner a perpetual, worldwide, royalty-free, non-exclusive license to use, reproduce, modify, publicly display, sublicense, and distribute your contributions, in source or object form, with or without modification.